canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 Logs of driver and executors are stored on the pod local filesystem by default, and they are therefore generally lost once the job finishes and the pod is cleared.

-However, Charmed Spark allows you to store these logs into S3, so that they can be re-read and visualized using the Spark History Server, allowing users to monitor and visualize the information and metrics about the job execution.
+However, Charmed Spark can store these logs in S3, so that they can be read and visualized using the Spark History Server, letting users monitor and visualize the information and metrics about the job execution.